Nitrojade/Zatoga-Lite/README.md

 # Zatoga
-An offline PWA to easily get distracted with by:
+A PWA to easily get distracted with by:
 * Playing Games such as:
   * Doodle Jump
   * Chrome Dino